Frederick Douglass once said, “it is easier to build strong children than to repair broken men”.

 Habit 1: Give your children wings

 Charles Dewey’s “learning by doing” approach has stood the test of time.
 Dewey believed that children learn best when they are active participants rather than when they are passive.
-He encourage hands-on-learning and argued that children learn through practical experience.
+He encourages hands-on-learning and argued that children learn through practical experience.

 Other researchers have come to the same conclusions: children “feel good” when they “do well”.
-When you try to protect your children by making their paths as smooth as possible, you actually do them a great disservice because much is to be learnt through failure.
+When you try to protect your children by making their paths as smooth as possible, you actually do them a great disservice because much is to be learned through failure.